emsesc/bunnimage/blog/draft2.md

     return data;
 }
 ```
+⬇Now, **this function should be familiar...** it's the same exact block of code we used to store our image earlier in the tutorial. *Phew, that already seems like so long ago right?*

 ```js
 async function uploadBlob(pdf, filename){
     // create blobserviceclient object that is used to create container client